Shulchan Aruch: Later collations

 The Mishna Berura, the main work of halakha by Rabbi Yisrael Meir Kagan (the "Chafetz Chaim") is a collation of the opinions of later authorities on the Orach Chayim section of the Shulchan Aruch.
 Aruch HaShulchan, by Rabbi Yechiel Michel Epstein, is a more analytical work attempting the same task from a different angle, and covering all sections of the Shulchan Aruch.
 The former, though narrower in scope, enjoys much wider popularity and is considered authoritative by many adherents of Orthodox Judaism, especially among those typically associated with Ashkenazic yeshivas.
-The Ben Ish Chai, Kaf Ha'Chaim, and much more recently, the Yalkut Yosef are sismilar works by Sephardic Rabbis for their communities.
+The Ben Ish Chai, Kaf Ha'Chaim, and much more recently, the Yalkut Yosef are similar works by Sephardic Rabbis for their communities.

 Halacha Yomit

 Sections of the Shulchan Aruch are studied in many Jewish schools throughout the world on a daily basis.
 There is also a daily study program known as the Halacha Yomit.